ruchirshetye/100DaysOfMLCode/MLlog.md

 ### July 23 - August 3 , 2018

 **Update** : Will start updating my daily work from tomorrow.
 During this period,I was busy with a lot of college related work and campus placement process, so couldn't update the repo everyday, but I did watched some videos of Siraj Raval on Decentralized Application and Computerphiles videos regarding deep learning.
-Will start my resume my journey tomorrow.
+Will resume my journey tomorrow.